CNN New York offices evacuated after bomb threat

 All vehicle and pedestrian traffic has been blocked by police as bomb squads combed through the structure.

-The call came in about 10 p.m., and the news network briefly switched to pre-tapped programing, before cutting to live shots of newscasters, employees and onlookers standing behind police barricades outside the building.
+The call came in about 10 p.m., and the news network briefly switched to pre-tapped programming, before cutting to live shots of newscasters, employees and onlookers standing behind police barricades outside the building.

 New York Police bomb squads were on standby, if any devices are found, police said.